ionic-team/capacitor/site/docs-md/getting-started/dependencies.md

 The base requirements are **[Node v8.6.0](https://nodejs.org) or later**, and **NPM version 5.6.0 or later** (which is usually automatically installed with the required version of Node).

+Capacitor *does not* officially support yarn nor will we be able to fix or keep open any issues filed for it.

 For specific platforms, follow each guide below to ensure you have the correct dependencies installed.

 ## iOS Development